antmd/graph-tool/doc/quickstart.rst

 .. note::

    Removing a vertex is an :math:`O(N)` operation.
-The vertices are internally stored in a STL vector, so removing an element somewhere in the middle of the list requires the shifting of the rest of the list.
+The vertices are internally stored in a `STL vector <http://en.wikipedia.org/wiki/Vector_%28STL%29>`_, so removing an element somewhere in the middle of the list requires the shifting of the rest of the list.
 Thus, fast :math:`O(1)` removals are only possible if one can guarantee that only vertices in the end of the list are removed (the ones last added to the graph).

    Removing an edge is an :math:`O(k_{s} + k_{t})` operation, where :math:`k_{s}` is the out-degree of the source vertex, and